 Customer Activity History

-Sell proactively by knowing what matters to your accounts and customerswhen it matters.
+Sell proactively by knowing what matters to your accounts and customers when it matters.
 Know your accounts inside out with 360-degree customer activity history across the extended selling enterprise.
 Understand when to engage with smarter account intelligence based on cross-channel and social media activity.

 Workflow and Approvals